 While the adopted forecast provides an accurate estimate of trends, local governments, and regional decision-makers desire a model that would allow testing of policies to cluster development around existing and planned nodes and corridors as indicated in local comprehensive plans.
 A primary policy tool is the use of incentives to reduce the cost of redevelopment in the desired areas.
-This then requires a model that adequately models land markets, both the supply side (developer behavior) and the demand side (household an employer behavior), to estimate and forecast prices and rents as well as development costs and rates of return.
+This then requires a model that adequately models land markets, both the supply side (developer behavior) and the demand side (household and employer behavior), to estimate and forecast prices and rents as well as development costs and rates of return.
 To model developer behavior, such a model must evaluate the profitability development in one area vs. another, which in turn requires detailed information below the block level, i.e., at the parcel and building level.
 MARC sought proposals for models that meet these specifications in 2021.
+In 2022, MARC began work on a next generation version of UrbanSim that will model the demand side at the block level but the supply side at the parcel level.

 In 2012 and 2013, MARC conducted a regional truck survey and initial works to add a truck modeling component to the regional travel demand model.
 In 2016 and 2017, work was completed to validate/calibrate the travel model, and several enhancements were made to improve the performance and reliability of forecasts.
 In 2016, MARC completed model updates, which included updating the model TAZ system from 900 zones to 2400 zones, updated land use data from 2010 Census and 2015 ACS and LEHD, and updated transit routes with the new RideKC system.
 MARC completed a regional household travel survey in 2019 and began to calibrate the travel model using the survey results in 2021.
+The calibrated MARC 2019 travel model was made available in 2022.
+This new calibrated travel model will be used to evaluate long-range regional planning strategies.
+The adding functions of select link analysis and split zone ability will provide a more detailed traffic forecast and help transportation engineers to design their projects for constructions.